emccorson/onsenguide/GUIDE.md

   </ons-toolbar>

   <ons-tabbar id="tabbar">
-    <ons-tab page="pokemon.html" label="Pokemon"></ons-tab>
+    <ons-tab page="pokemon.html" label="Pokémon"></ons-tab>
     <ons-tab page="saved.html" label="Saved"></ons-tab>
   </ons-tabbar>
 </ons-page>
 ```

 Run the app.
 On the home page, there is a tabbar with two tabs labelled
-"Pokemon" and "Saved".
+"Pokémon" and "Saved".
 Tap the tabs to switch the page content (i.e. the middle
 of the screen between the toolbar and the tabbar) between the two pages
 `pokemon.html` and `saved.html`.